What is the Naval Sea Cadet Corps (NSCC) and the Navy League Cadet Corps (NLCC)?

 Will I have to pay membership fees?

 Yes.
-Your enrollment fee includes premiums paid toward the Sea Cadet Group Accident and Health Protection Plan.
-This is our insurance plan, designed to keep you covered in the low likelihood of something happening during a cadet-‐sponsored training event.
+The $230 initial enrollment fee and $130 re-enrollment fee includes premiums paid toward the Sea Cadet Group Accident and Health Protection Plan.
+This is our insurance plan, designed to keep you covered in the low likelihood of something happening during a cadet‐sponsored training event.
 It is important to us that the membership fees are minimal in order to be accessible to as many people as possible.

 What kind of uniforms will I wear?